Lambertville Station Restaurant, Lambertville, NJ:

 Restaurant Review

-The Lambertville Station Restaurant is the most popular, largest, and touristy of the Lambertville's restaurants.
+The Lambertville Station Restaurant is the most popular, largest, and touristy of Lambertville's restaurants.

-The restaurant is located in a restored 19th century train station sitting prominently at the end of Bridge Street, overlooking the canal and the Delaware River.
-The decor upscale, contemporary.
+The restaurant is located in a restored 19th-century train station prominently at the end of Bridge Street, overlooking the canal and the Delaware River.
+The decor is upscale and contemporary.

 There is also casual dining and live entertainment downstairs at the Station Pub.